mandyfu84/CS269_PaperSummary/index.md

-# Adversarial Examples for Evaluating Reaing Comprehension Systems
+# Summary of Adversarial Examples for Evaluating Reaing Comprehension Systems
 ### by Robin Jia and Percy Liang

+## Abstrast
+In this paper, the authors proposed adversarial evaluation on Stanford Question Answering Datset (SQuAD).
+Without confusing humans, the generated sentance distrated the models and their average F1 score dropped from 75% to 36%.
+This indicates that nowadays the reading comprehension system techniques remain a large gap of improvement.
+##

 ## Welcome to GitHub Pages